CBCMusic/ajax-file-uploader/README.md

 - IE 9 and early SUCK.
 I know I'm not saying anything earth-shatteringly new there, but I found I had to return the new filename in plain text, rather than JSON because IE would choke.
 Hence the elaborate checking in the JS for /^filename:/.
+- I'm relatively new to C# so was surprised there wasn't a way to detect whether a user control was already included in the page.
+Since I wanted the user control to be self-contained, I included external CSS + JS there, however, naturally I only wanted them to be included once.
+That's why the optional `OmitIncludes` attribute for the `FileUploadField` control exists.
+Doesn't hurt to omit it, but for people as anal as myself it's nice to have. :)

 ###License

 MIT.
 See license.txt in this folder.

 - Ben Keen [@vancouverben](https://twitter.com/vancouverben)